chowdhuriarijit/insurance-service/README.md

 # Insurance Service

-The `insurance-service` is a Java-based Spring Boot application that provides API to  retrieve insurance details for individuals.
-I only added get method to retrive the insurance data , put , delete , add I did not add .
-Also I made this api as public but in real life sceanario it should be protected , so either we can implement oauth2.0 , can use service key if service to service api call happend etc.
+insurance-service is a Java-based Spring Boot application that provides an API to retrieve insurance details for individuals.
+I have only implemented a GET method to fetch insurance data; PUT, DELETE, and POST methods are not included.
+The API is currently public, but in a real-world scenario, it should be secured—either by implementing OAuth 2.0 or using a service key for service-to-service communication.

 ## Features
 - Retrieve insurance details for a person.